As presented to his DePauw University Class of 1957

 2. See the APPENDIX for a brief comment on decreasing the cost and improving the quality of medical care in the present time.

-3. This quote and those that immediately follow until the next attribution are from Reinventing Humanity: The Future of Machine-Human Intelligence by Ray Kurzweil in The Futurist, March-April 2006.
+3. This quote and those that immediately follow until the next attribution is from Reinventing Humanity: The Future of Machine-Human Intelligence by Ray Kurzweil in The Futurist, March-April 2006.
 Pp. 39-48.
 Many of the ideas and statements in this text are taken from this article and also from Radical Evolution by Joel Garreau (Broadway Books, 2005).

 4. This paragraph was taken from the book review, Children on Demand, of Everything Conceivable by Liza Mundy, Knopf, in THE NEW YORK TIMES BOOK REVIEW, Sunday, April 22, 2007.